-Revett Lake is a 4.8 mile loop trail located near Murray, ID that features beautiful wild flowers and is good for all skill levels.
+Revett Lake is a 4.8 mile loop trail located near Murray, Idaho that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, camping, and fishing and is accessible from July until October.